This is a guest blog post by Dr Michael Goldrick, Programme Director of the learning and technology courses at National College of Ireland.

 As the new semester approaches, we invite you to reflect on what area or areas of your practice you would like to further enhance.
 Whichever learning and technology course you choose, our aim is to support you in the exploration, implementation and evaluation of a range of digital technologies to support and augment your existing practices.

-If you are interested in gaining a qualification in this area, we are running a number of courses in Technology-Enhanced Learning starting this September:
+If you are interested in gaining a qualification in this area, we are running a number of courses in Technology-Enhanced Learning starting in January:

 - Certificate in Learning and Technology (Level 6) - 12 weeks

 - Certificate in Technology-Enhanced Learning (Level 7) - 1 year

 - Certificate in Technologies in Teaching and Learning (Level 7) - 13 weeks